Pete Carroll teams up with Steve Kerr for podcast series to raise money for coronavirus relief efforts

-Looking for a good listen during this time of self isolation?
+Looking for a good listen during this time of self-isolation?
 The Seahawks’ Pete Carroll and the Golden State Warriors’ Steve Kerr have you covered.

 The two championship coaches have teamed up with The Ringer to host a series of podcasts called “Flying Coach,” in order to raise money for coronavirus relief efforts.